MDMTseng/grblPunch/README.md

 #Patch for GRBL project supporting the creation of punch machine for barrel organs.

-The original Project is located at : [http://github.com/grbl/grbl](http://github.com/grbl/grbl)
+The original GRBL Project is located at : [http://github.com/grbl/grbl](http://github.com/grbl/grbl) this project is a fork specialized in punch machines as below.
+It has a X and Y axis plus a punch command for punching holes in the barrel organ book.

 ![](tutorial/perfo_nov15.jpg)

+Punch machine designed and constructed by Jean Pierre Rosset.

 ##Introduction